 These revenue-generating functions include sales, marketing, and customer success (CS).
 Depending on the organization, CROs can also have finance and revenue operations reporting to them.

-A Chief Revenue Officer will have an overview of sales performance, market processes, and demand generation in order to strategize competitive advantage in the market and improve revenue growth.
+A Chief Revenue Officer will have an overview of sales performance, market processes, and demand generation in order to strategize competitive advantage in the market and improve revenue performance.

 Who does the CRO report to?